Autobianchi Primula: Concept

-Prior to the Primula, all Fiat Group passenger cars were rear-wheel drive; the larger models followed the classic FR layout (front engine powering the rear axle), and small cars were rear-engined.
-Meanwhile, a practical concept emerged, namely the front-wheel drive layout with the engine mounted transversely, which allowed for very efficient space utilization.
-This arrangement had been popularised by the British Motor Corporation's Mini, launched in 1959.
-That car had its transmission integrated into the engine's oil sump, producing a very compact drivetrain for use on a small car.
-However the Mini had significant transmission problems early in its production run and the arrangement had poor refinement, high noise levels and was awkward to service.
+Prior to the Primula, all Fiat Group passenger cars were rear-wheel drive; the larger models following the classic FR layout (front engine powering the rear axle), and small cars using a rear-engine, rear drive layout.
+Fiat had steered away from a transverse, front-drive configuration after a 1932 test accident during which the first front-wheel-drive FIAT prototype caught fire, personally involving Giovanni Agnelli.

+Meanwhile, a practical concept emerged, namely the front-wheel drive layout with the engine mounted transversely, allowing for very efficient space utilization and popularized by the British Motor Corporation's Mini, launched in 1959.
+That car had its transmission integrated into the engine's oil sump, producing a very compact drivetrain suitable a small car, though poorly refinened, loud and awkward to service.
 The early issues were resolved and the concept spread to larger BMC products, notably the 1100/1300 series built in Italy by Innocenti.
 These larger models did not require the transmission-in-sump arrangement for the purposes of space utilization (as on the Mini) but retained it for design and parts commonality.

 Fiat's chief designer, Dante Giacosa, recognized the potential of the concept and sought ways to improve on it - namely by removing the transmission from the sump.
 This would produce a larger overall powertrain unit but this was not essential in the type of cars Giacosa proposed.
 In return such cars would be easier to service and repair and benefit from greater refinement and lower noise levels.

+Oreste Lardone and Giacosa managed to convince Fiat's top management to experiment again with a technical solution that offered clear advantage on small and medium-sized cars.
+No one, however, felt like using the FIAT brand for this experiment, preferring the less crucial Autobianchi brand.
+Thus began 1961's "Project 109".
+Using a new floor pan and placing an inline four cylinder engine in a transverse arrangement with a synchronized first gear, which would become the 1964 front-drive Primula.

-Fiat was cautiously accepting of Giacosa's proposal and decided to experiment without risking damage to the image of its popular Fiat-branded cars.
-Thus the Autobianchi Primula emerged—a car marketed under a less crucial nameplate, for which it was an entry into a whole new class of vehicles.
-The key to the innovative design was a compact concentric clutch release mechanism engineered by Ettore Cordiano, using a hydraulic piston mounted inside a hollow gearbox input shaft, thus doing away with the traditional external clutch lever and release arm and the internal clutch thrust bearing.
+Key to the innovative design was a compact concentric clutch release mechanism engineered by Ettore Cordiano, using a hydraulic piston mounted inside a hollow gearbox input shaft, thus doing away with the traditional external clutch lever and release arm and the internal clutch thrust bearing.
 This allowed the powertrain to be short enough to fit across the Primula's engine bay while allowing for the required steering angles and the determined overall width.
 With the transmission mounted end-on to the engine and the final drive therefore offset from the car's centre line, the Primula had unequal-length driveshafts.